kenmoini/kenmoini.com/site/content/en/post/2023/03/multi-arch-pxe-server-udmp.md

 ### Modifying Inventory

-First thing you'll probably want to do is set the Ansible Inventory to target your PXE server - if you chose to run the Playbook on the PXE server itself, thus connecting locally, your inventory may look like this:
+First thing you'll probably want to do is set the Ansible Inventory to target your PXE server - if you chose to run the Playbook on the PXE server itself, thus connecting locally, your `inventory` file may look like this:

 ```yaml
 all: